 Arsenic, naturally present at high levels in groundwater in certain regions, poses serious health risks in addition to neurodevelopmental disruption, as explained in a recent peer-reviewed article (https://ehp.niehs.nih.gov/1205875/) on the health effects of arsenic.
 According to the review, arsenic is a carcinogen and has also been associated with cardiovascular disease and diabetes.
 It leaves no bodily system untouched, and early-life exposure may be related to increased risk for several diseases years or even decades after exposure.
 Where levels of arsenic in drinking water are high, the authors advise that the most important preventive action such communities can take to reduce the threat to public health is to limit further exposure by providing a safe water supply.

 Testing water is vital, as are a family’s efforts to mitigate arsenic exposure through the use of appropriate filtration systems, according to Wasserman.
 Follow up testing is also important, to monitor effectiveness of filtration systems.

 Citation: Wasserman GA, Liu X, LoIacono NJ, Kline J, Factor-Litvak P, van Geen A, Mey JL, Levy D, Abramson R, Schwartz A, Graziano JH.
 2014.
 A cross-sectional study of well water arsenic and child IQ in Maine schoolchildren.
 Environ Health 13 (1):23.

-(Sara Mishamandani is a research and communication specialist for MDB Inc., a contractor for the NIEHS Superfund Research Program and Division of Extramural Research and Training.)
+(Carol Kelly is a health and science writer with MDB, Inc., a contractor for the Division of Extramural Research and Training of NIEHS.)